 Insert a new paragraph 17.1.6.1., to read:

 "17.1.6.1.
-Notwithstanding the provisions of paragraph 17.1.6., it shall be possible to make an external inspection (e.g. for Periodic Technical Inspection) of the LPG-container and its accessories, when located outside the vehicle, with visual aids, e.g. lamps, mirrors or endoscopes, according to the specifications of the manufacturer, without the use of tools to dismantle."
+Notwithstanding the provisions of paragraph 17.1.6., it shall be possible to make an external inspection (e.g. for Periodic Technical Inspection) of the LPG-container and its accessories, when located outside the vehicle, according to the specifications of the manufacturer, without the use of tools to dismantle, but with visual aids, e.g. lamps, mirrors or endoscopes,."

 Insert new transitional provisions in Part II of the Regulation (vehicles with regard to the installation of specific components) to read: